 How do you change attitudes that promote workplace harmony, improve morale, and minimize harassment?
-Attitudes are malleable, and informed by workplace-cultural norms, an ability to understand others’ experiences, and what individuals believe will result from adopting a new way of thinking.
-Your employees adjust those perceptions themselves.
+Attitudes are malleable, informed by workplace-cultural norms, the ability to relate to others’ experiences, and what people believe will result from adopting a new way of thinking.
+Your employees must adjust those perceptions themselves.
 This process can be facilitated, but it can’t be taught.

 When you’re doing it right, it looks like you’re doing nothing at all…

 Facilitating is not training.